OHSU-Library/github-tutorial/docs/lessons/Lesson2.md

 - add a label for an enhancement

-### 2.2 How to comment on tickets, use direct @ mentions, link documents
+### 2.2 How to comment on tickets, use direct @ mentions, link documents, cross reference other tickets

 - Click on an issue in the ticket tracker in the OHSU-Library/github-tutorial repo